Exit (system call): Orphans and zombies

 Some operating systems handle a child process whose parent process has terminated in a special manner.
 Such an orphan process becomes a child of a special root process, which then waits for the child process to terminate.
 Likewise, a similar strategy is used to deal with a zombie process, which is a child process that has terminated but whose exit status is ignored by its parent process.
 Such a process becomes the child of a special parent process, which retrieves the child's exit status and allows the operating system to complete the termination of the dead process.
-Dealing with these special cases keeps the system process table in a consistent state.
+Dealing with these special cases keeps the system's process table in a consistent state.

 Examples

 The following programs terminate and return a success exit status to the system.